 In fact, antibiotic treatments do not successfully kill all the bacteria participating in the infection.
 And they may encourage many of the bacteria to persist in a resting state.

-Therefore, current standard drug treatments for bladder infections are not adequate.
-This phenomenon may account for many of the repeated urinary tract infections.
+Therefore, current standard drug treatments for bladder infections are still not adequate.
+This phenomenon may account for many of the stubborn, repeated urinary tract infections.